ProducerDev/producer/README.md

 }
 ```

-Read the [step-by-step React tutorial](https://use-fireproof.com/docs/react-tutorial) to get started or check the [full LLM documentation](https://use-fireproof.com/llms-full.txt) for more examples.
+Read the [step-by-step React tutorial](https://use-lucix.com/docs/react-tutorial) to get started or check the [full LLM documentation](https://use-lucix.com/llms-full.txt) for more examples.

 ### Working with Images

-Fireproof makes it easy to store and display images in your applications.
+Lucix makes it easy to store and display images in your applications.
 The `_files` property and `ImgFile` component handle all the complexities of file storage and retrieval:

 ```js
 // Store an image from a file input